AnthonyKim89/react-ui/docs/API.md

       "id": 1234
     }

-### Widget Grids
+### Widgets And Widget Sets

 #### List

-Returns a list of all the widget grids (Dashboards and Well Pages) that the user has access to.
+Returns a list of all the widget sets (Dashboards and Well Pages) that the user has access to.
+The response should contain all the contents of the widgets as well, so that the frontend navigation can be fully populated based on it.

 ##### Request